-- 25 similar at all resolutions, with 15 m resolution showing the greatest difference from other resolutions.
+We completed 12 runs of FlowFill, using DEMs with each the four resolutions, and with starting runoff depths of 0.2 m, 0.01 m, and 0.005 m (Figure 12 and 13, and Table 3).
+Regardless of the resolution, 0.2 m starting runoff filled all of the depressions, while lower amounts of runoff left some depressions unfilled.
+Overall patterns in depressions filled appear visually similar at all resolutions, with 15 m resolution showing the greatest difference from other resolutions.
 At 15 m resolution with 0.01 m runoff, several of the larger depressions on the southern edge have been filled, while these remained unfilled at finer resolutions.
-Drainage patterns also follow similar patterns at different resolutions, with the dominant river channels visible at all four resolutions.
+Drainage patterns also follow similar patterns at different resolutions, with the dominant river channels visible

+10 at all four resolutions.
 Channel widths are inflated at coarser resolutions due to the larger cell size (Figure 13).
 Flow-routing pathways also differ between the 15 m resolution DEMs and those at finer resolution.
-When depressions are fully filled in - 30 the finer-resolution DEMs, a channel in the northeast corner of the DEM flows off the southern edge of the map.
+When depressions are fully filled in the finer-resolution DEMs, a channel in the northeast corner of the DEM flows off the southern edge of the map.
 At 15 m resolution, however, the head of this channel is diverted, and flows off the eastern edge of the map.

 Using data at the highest available resolution prevents loss or distortion of data and ensures that analyses are not introducing any additional errors due to downsampling.
 Unfortunately, runtimes for FlowFill for large data sets can become prohibitively long.
-This is a limitation of FlowFill, and more computationally efficient methods for dealing with depressions in flow-routing

-35 surfaces by accounting are needed.
+This is a limitation of FlowFill, and more computationally efficient methods for dealing with depressions in flow-routing surfaces are needed.
 We begin to address this problem in a companion paper (Barnes et al., 2019).

 Runtimes for this subset of the Sangamon site (Table 3) ranged from 2 seconds to 13 minutes for 15 m, 5 m, and 3 m resolutions with all input runoff depths, but escalated drastically to over 33 hours for 0.762 m resolution with 20 cm initial water depth.
 The reason for this nonlinearity lies in the fact that FlowFill moves water from cell to cell (Figure 3).
-Increasing the resolution both increases the total number of cells that must be calculated and requires more iterations of cell-to-cell water water for the vector to move the same real world distance.
-But times times are non-cell or given in Figure 11.
+Increasing the resolution both increases the total number of cells that must be calculated and requires more iterations of cell-to-cell water exchange for the water to move the same real-world distance.
+Runtimes times per cell are given in Figure 11.